Quafadas/cask-laminar/README.md

 2. In the first shell, "project backend" to switch to the backend project.
 3. In the back project, ~reStart ... this will restart the backend on any change
 4. In the second shell switch to the todo project "project todo"
-5. start a webpack dev server... we have a config laid out in the root of that project... "startWebpackDevServer"
+5. start a webpack dev server... we have a config laid out in the root of that project... in sbt type "webpack::startWebpackDevServer"
 6. once webpack is up and running ~fastOptJS::webpack... and you should see all change reload without intervention in the browser on the frontend.
+7. if you wish to stop it... webpack::stopWebpackDevServer

 Note: The webpack config (which is being served on localhost:3000) proxies Ajax requests to port 8080/api, i.e. assumes you have kept that as the backend port, and have requests to the backend running through the "api" path.